mitsutaka/zcmd/README.md

-# mitZ's CoMmanD utilities for personal use
+# zcmd: mitZ's CoMmanD utilities for personal use

 ## Usage